Great Kills, Staten Island: Political representation

 In the United States House of Representatives, Great Kills is located within New York's 11th congressional district, represented by Republican Nicole Malliotakis, a former resident of the neighborhood.
 Great Kills is part of the 24th State Senate district, represented by Republican Andrew Lanza, and the 62nd and 64th State Assembly districts, represented respectively by Republicans Michael Reilly and Michael Tannousis.
-In the New York City Council, Great Kills is part of District 51, represented by Republican Joseph Borelli.
+In the New York City Council, Great Kills is part of District 51, represented by Republican Frank Morano.

 Police and crime

 Great Kills is patrolled by the 122nd Precinct of the NYPD, after shifting out of the 123rd when Staten Island's precinct maps were redrawn on July 1, 2013.
 The neighborhoods represented by these two precincts were the two safest (out of 69) in a 2010 study of New York's per-capita crime statistics.
 With a non-fatal assault rate of 25 per 100,000 people (2012–2014), the South Shore's rate of violent crimes per capita was less than half that of the city as a whole.
 The incarceration rate of 193 per 100,000 people (2015–2016) was also less than half that of the city as a whole.
 The rate of licensed gun ownership was among the city's highest in the 2010 study, as was the rate of opioid abuse.

 Like most of New York City, the 122nd Precinct has a substantially lower crime rate than in the 1990s, with crimes across all categories having decreased by 88% between 1990 and 2022.
 The precinct reported one murder, eight rapes, 63 robberies, 128 felony assaults, 91 burglaries, 373 grand larcenies, and 136 grand larcenies auto in 2022.